cwervo/old.cwervo.com/source/thoughts/2015/08/your-ui-isnt-intuitive.md

 Not only is that casting a wide net over generations of people, I'm certain that in the 1980's the sentence "they **all** have access to networked digital technologies" wasn't a true statement.
-And, yet, three decades into the lives of supposed digital natives, and we're designing as if that sentence suddently rings true.
+And, yet, three decades into the lives of supposed digital natives, and we're designing as if that sentence suddenly rings true.
 We still use the of rhetoric of digital natives, in part, because we find it convenient to understand anyone born after the 1980's as a group, particularly a group we can target.
 Anyone born after 1980 is apparently a part